Last week the Medicare Payment Advisory Commission met in Washington, D.C. to discuss a number of Medicare payment issues.

 - options for slowing the growth of Medicare fee-for-service spending for emergency department service.

 - Medicare’s role in the supply of primary care physicians

-- episode-based payments and outcome measures under a unified payment system for post-acute care
+- evaluating an episode-based payment system for post-acute care

 MedPAC is an independent congressional agency that advises Congress on issues involving the Medicare program.
 While its recommendations are not binding on either Congress or the administration, MedPAC is highly influential in governing circles and its recommendations often find their way into legislation, regulations, and new public policy.